-The numbers bear out our success: In the 16 Olympic Games and IAAF World Championships held from 1996 through 2016, athletes either supported or represented by Boulder Wave won 13 medals in the women’s marathon, including six gold medals.
-Our most recent medalists were at the 2013 Moscow World Championships, where Kenya’s Edna Kiplagat became the first woman in history to repeat as world marathon champion and Japan’s Kayoko Fukushi took home the bronze medal.
-The numbers speak to a success rate in women’s marathoning unmatched by any other group in the world: On average a woman assisted by Boulder Wave is winning a marathon medal in almost every (13 in 16 tries) world championship or Olympics, including over one-third (6 of 16) of the gold medals.
+The numbers bear out our success: In the 17 Olympic Games and IAAF World Championships held from 1996 through 2017, athletes either supported or represented by Boulder Wave won 14 medals in the women’s marathon, including six gold medals.
+Our most recent medalist was Edna Kiplagat, who won the silver medal at the 2017 IAAF World Championships in London, the third medal of her illustrious career after gold medals in 2011 Daegu and 2013 Moscow.
+The numbers speak to a success rate in women’s marathoning unmatched by any other group in the world: On average a woman assisted by Boulder Wave is winning a marathon medal in almost every (14 in 17 tries) world championship or Olympics, including over one-third (6 of 17) of the gold medals.

 In addition to this phenomenal medal success, athletes we have assisted or represented have also won all six of the races that now constitute the Abbott World Marathon Majors group.
 Beyond this success at the global elite level, our athletes have also won most top road races in the world and numerous other marathons around the world.